xuansan915/TensorRT5-Example/README.md

     inputs and outputs with the parser.
 In this case, we already know the details of the input and output nodes and have included them in the sample.

-2. Create a TensorRT inference engine from the uff file and run inference:
+2. Create a TensorRT inference engine from the uff file
     ```
     $ python uff2plan.py
     ```
-    The data directory needs to be specified only if TensorRT is not installed in the default location.

 ## 2. use frozen graph
-Create a TensorRT inference engine from the uff file and run inference:
+Create a TensorRT inference engine from the pb file:
 ```
     $ python pb2plan.py
 ```